LOCATION AND DESCRIPTION

 HISTORY AND PURPOSE

 The Berlin Lake project was authorized in 1938 to provide flood control and a water supply for industry downstream.
-Full operation of the project, by the U.S. Army Corps of Engineers, was initiated in 1944.
+Full operation of the project was initiated in 1944 by the U.S. Army Corps of Engineers.
 In 1946, the Division of Wildlife was granted a license for fish and wildlife management on the 6,935 acres in the project area.
 The state began additional land acquisition in 1956 for public hunting and currently owns over 1,200 acres.

 The wildlife management plan provides for the maintenance and protection of existing woodlands, establishment of regular crop rotations, improvement of open fields for nesting, and establishment of food patches for general wildlife use.
 Permanent wildlife cover has been provided by planting trees and shrubs along field borders and in odd areas and by establishing brushy field dividers.

 The primary purpose of the wildlife area is to provide general public hunting and fishing.
 Other uses which have become popular include dog training and hunting dog field trials.

 Berlin Lake contains diverse sport fish populations which include largemouth bass, smallmouth bass, white bass, walleye, white crappie, black crappie, bluegill, channel catfish, brown bullhead, and muskellunge.